Clacton in the 2024 United Kingdom general election

-An election took place in the Essex constituency of Clacton on 4 July 2024, as part of the 2024 United Kingdom general election.
+An election took place in the Essex constituency of Clacton on 4 July 2024, as part of the 2024 general election.
 Nigel Farage, the newly re-appointed leader of Reform UK and the former leader of the UK Independence Party, won the election with 46.2% of the vote and successfully entered Parliament after seven previous attempts.
-As "figurehead of the country's populist right", Farage brought Clacton to international attention.
+As the "figurehead of the country's populist right", Farage brought Clacton to international attention.

 Background

 In the leadup to the 2024 general election, Clacton was defined as part of the "sea wall", coastal constituencies in Great Britain as a battleground in the general election.

 The constituency is based on the Essex town of Clacton-on-Sea, located on the North Sea east coast of England.
 The constituency also includes the towns of Frinton-on-Sea and Walton-on-the-Naze.
 The village of Jaywick is noted for high levels of deprivation and poverty.
 46.8% of over-16s were unemployed, with work typically being seasonal.

 Despite being historically a strong Conservative area, the Harwich constituency elected a Labour MP in 1997 and 2001.
 The 2014 Clacton by-election saw the election of the first ever UK Independence Party Member of Parliament.
 In the 2016 European Union membership referendum, Clacton strongly backed Brexit.